jonthemango/coveo-demo/frontend/README.md

 ## Description
 Hi!
 This is my work for the Coveo Frontend demo.
 It's a search interface for the SAQ.

+## Demo
+Check out this link to view the demo: demo-cov.us-west-2.elasticbeanstalk.com

 ## Set up
 Since this is a react app, installing it is quite simple.
 ```